OCA/mis-builder/.github/pull_request_template.md

 Before coding, it is recommended to create an issue to discuss the problem or feature you want to add.
 If you did not, don't worry, we can discuss on the PR too.

-If there is a pre-existing issue that your PR implements or fixes, add a pointer to it in the PR description.
+If there is a pre-existing issue that your PR implements or fixes, add a link to it in the PR description.

 If your PR is simple enough that it does not require a preliminary discussion, then make